• Skip to main content

 • Inferior pubic ramus

-• It forms the inferior border of the obturator foramen.
+• Forms the inferior border of the obturator foramen

 Pelvic Structural Orientation

-• The pelvis can be conceptually visualized as forming an inverted Y-shaped structure.
+• The acetabulum can be visualized as an inverted “Y” structure

-• This configuration represents the structural relationship between the anterior and posterior columns of the acetabulum.
+• Represents the relationship between anterior and posterior columns

 Obturator Artery